Lü Chenwei

 Lü Chenwei, also spelled Lyu Chenwei (吕琛玮; born 16 January 1991) is a Chinese former professional snooker player.

 Career

 Lü appeared in the 2010 China Open as a wildcard aged 19, but lost 5–2 to Robert Milkins.
 When the Asian Players Tour Championship events were introduced in 2012, it gave Lü an opportunity to qualify for the professional snooker tour.
-It was in 2013/2014 events where Lü started to make an impact and he reached semi-finals of the 2013 Zhangjiagang Open, where he lost out to eventual winner Ju Reti 4–2.
+It was in 2013/2014 events where Lü started to make an impact and he reached the semi-finals of the 2013 Zhangjiagang Open, where he lost out to the eventual winner Ju Reti 4–2.
 This result was the main factor in Lü gaining a tour year place on the professional World Snooker Tour for the 2014–15 and 2015–16 seasons.

 Debut season

 Lü won a match as a professional at the first attempt by beating Dominic Dale 5–2 to qualify for the 2014 Wuxi Classic, where he lost 5–2 to Jack Lisowski.
 He could not win another match in a qualifying event during the rest of the season.
 He played in his first UK Championship as all tour players start at the venue stage of this event, but was defeated 6–1 by Ryan Day in the first round.
 Lü was the world number 113 after his first season on tour.